Become a Driving InstructorKick-Start Your New Career with ISM

 The full three-Stage Modular ADI Training Course costs €1950.00.
 Our ADI training is conducted by industry experts on a 1:1 basis.
 Please note that home study is required, and we will advise you about the best way to proceed with all relevant information to prepare properly for each exam.
 You will also receive a complimentary ADI Stage 3 Teaching Manual to prepare for your final Stage 3 exam.

-- ADI STAGE 1: Home Study + Revision Session (1 x half day session; 4 hours) of Classroom Based Theory Training.
+- ADI STAGE 1: Home Study + Revision Session (1 x half day session; 4 hours) of Classroom/Online Based Theory Training.

 - ADI STAGE 2: On-Road Advanced Training (3 x half day sessions; 12 hours).
 ISM provide the training vehicle if necessary.